Nigeria Re-elected UN Peacekeeping Committee Chairman - THISDAYLIVE

 Nigeria has chaired the special committee on peacekeeping operations from 1972 till date and was always re-elected to continue to lead the most critical committee of the United Nations.

-The Charge d’Affaires, Permanent Mission of Nigeria to the United Nations, Ambassador Samson Itegboje, was elected the chairman of the committee also known as C-34 by acclamation at the United Nations headquarters in New York during the opening of the 2020 Session.
+The Charge d’Affaires, Permanent Mission of Nigeria to the United Nations, Amb.
+Samson Itegboje was elected the Chairman of the committee also known as C-34 by acclamation at the United Nations Headquarters in New York during opening of the 2020 Session.